How to Use Body Scrub: Everything You Need to Know

 - It has detoxifying and antiseptic properties that kill bacteria

 - The minerals in salt clear the pores and soothe inflammation

 Salt and Sugar Scrub

-Not sure whether to use sugar or salt scrub?
+Not sure whether to use a salt or sugar scrub?

 We have good news: